Linda-Njau/BudgetBuddyBackend/README.md

      ```
    - Save the file
  - Now you can use the `sendgrid_api_key` variable in your code to authenticate with SendGrid and send emails.
- -

 ## Usage
 To use BudgetBuddy, follow the following steps:
 1. Create an account.
-2. Add your exepnditure records by specifying thr amount, date and category.
+2. Add your expenditure records by specifying the amount, date, and category.
 3. Easily Filter and view your expenditure by month and category.
 4. Keep an eye on your email for overspending notifications.

 ## Features
-The follwing are the main features offered by BudgetBuddy:
+The following are the main features offered by BudgetBuddy:
 * Automated email notification system whenever spending exceeds a certain threshold.
 * Recording expenditure according to different categories.
 * Filtering system by month and category